Longboat Key Fire Updating Firehouses

 Photo by CIRONE PHOTOSFirefighters temporary quarters

-Work is has begin at Station 91, the northernmost of the town’s two stations at 5490 Gulf of Mexico Drive, adjacent to the town’s police department.
-Likewise, demolition and construction of Station 92, which fronts the Longboat Key Club’s Harbourside golf course at 2162 Gulf of Mexico Drive, is has begin in the same time frame.
+Longboat Key,FL - Work is set to begin at Station 91, the northernmost of the town’s two fire stations at 5490 Gulf of Mexico Drive, adjacent to the town’s police department.
+Likewise, demolition and construction of Station 92, which fronts the Longboat Key Club’s Harbourside golf course at 2162 Gulf of Mexico Drive, is to begin in the same time frame.
 Firefighters will be housed in a temporary, four-bedroom structure on the site while work is underway.

 A third garage bay is also part of the design, along with a back-up generator to provide full power to the station, additional storage, a decontamination room for firefighter gear and a safe room that could function as a hurricane shelter or makeshift emergency operations center.